HalHatesDave/hal-provisioner/README.md

 Hello!

-This is a simple VM provisioner/installer/hardener that I am using to learn more about cloud and scripting.
+This is a simple VM provisioner/installer/hardener bash script that I am using to learn more about cloud, git, and scripting.